This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You may bleed more than expected or get an infection.
-After surgery, your broken bone may not heal correctly.
+- Your broken bone may not heal correctly.
 You may continue to have pain.
 The hardware may break or change shape.
 You may need another surgery to remove the device used to hold your bones in place.
 Nerves, blood vessels, ligaments, or muscles may be damaged during surgery.

-- You may develop a fat emboli.
-This is when fat is forced out of the inside of the bone and travels to other parts of your body.
+- You may develop a fat embolus.
+This is fat that travels to other parts of your body.
 It can block blood flow to your lungs, brain, or heart.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may also develop a life-threatening blood clot.